unlistedphenomena/nexuswizz/src/content/desci/index.md

 | You own the intellectual property (IP) you generate and distribute it according to transparent terms.             | Your home institution owns the IP you generate.
 Access to the IP is not transparent.                           |
 | Sharing all of the research, including the data from unsuccessful efforts, by having all steps on-chain.          | Publication bias means that researchers are more likely to share experiments that had successful results.      |

-## Ethereum and DeSci {#ethereum-and-desci}
+## nexus and DeSci {#nexus-and-desci}

-A decentralized science system will require robust security, minimal monetary and transaction costs, and a rich ecosystem for application development.
-Ethereum provides everything needed for building a decentralized science stack.
+A decentralized science system will require robust security, minimal monetary and transaction costs, and a rich ecosystem for application development. nexus provides everything needed for building a decentralized science stack.

 ## DeSci use cases {#use-cases}